SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    In Swift, the type of values
    that a particular array can store is always made clear, either through an explicit type annotation or through type inference.

+   For more about working with typed collections, see :ref:`TypeCasting`.

 .. _CollectionTypes_ArrayTypeShorthandSyntax: